Ciriak/Symbiose/README.md

-# Syndrome
+# Symbiose
-Syncronize your wallpapers around your devices
+Syncronize your wallpapers between your devices